The Kervaire-Milnor invariant in the stable classification of spin 4-manifolds: The Kervaire--Milnor invariant

 The boundary arcs of the new Whitney discs are disjoint from the boundary arcs of the old Whitney discs.
 Thus modulo two we see that

 The first summand of the first summand corresponds to \eqref{item-summand-i} and the second summand corresponds to~\eqref{item-summand-ii}.

-Note that $S$ and $F$ determine the same element of $\pi_2(M)$, with the right choice of basing paths, since $S$ and $F$ determine the same element of $H_2(\wt M;\Z)$, which in turn holds because the difference $[S] - [F]$ bounds the trace of the surgery along the $a_i$.
+Note that $S$ and $F$ determine the same element of $\pi_2(M)$, with the right choice of basing paths, since $S$ and $F$ determine the same element of $H_2(\wt M;\Z)$, which in turn holds because the difference $[S] - [F]$ (viewed as singular chains instead of homology classes) bounds the trace of the surgery along the $F(a_i)$.
 It follows that~$S$ is $\RPT$-characteristic.
 We know that the number $\tau(S)$ only depends on the homotopy class of $S$ by~\cite{schneiderman-teichner-tau}.
 But the homotopy class of $S$ is determined by the regular homotopy class of the generic immersion $F$ and does not depend on the choices of $a_i, b_i, C_i, C_i', W_j$.
 Hence the fact that $\tau(S)$ is well-defined implies that $\tau(F)$ is too. \end{proof}